 For the laning phase you should get first a (or more) Long Sword and a Vampiric Scepter which is important since you have no innate sustain.
 The AD is better than the attack speed from Recurve Bow in the laning phase.
 Afterwards I buy a Zeal for more damage and for the other core item.
 If your inventory, however, is full (downside of this build), just finish the item of your choice.
 Leave out Zeal or finish Bilgewater Cutlass, always evaluate the situation and don't follow blindly build paths on guides.

 If you're not doing all too hot or have less than 500-600 gold, you can either pick up a Cull, or if you're doing extremely well and feel like building raw AD is the way, you can still opt for the traditional crit build with B. F. Sword into Zeal.

-Boots of Speed can be bought whenever you think you need them.
+Boots can be bought whenever you think you need them.
 They are useful against poke champions where you need to dodge skill-shots.
 You don't need to rush them, just buy them when you've got some spare gold.

 ▽ Core Items

 Now we're at the point where you actually become relevant.
 Without core items most marksmen can't really do anything.
 While Ashe is a utility markswoman, she still needs items to deal meaningful damage or else you are just a big minion.

 The first thing you're going to finish is Runaan's Hurricane if you followed my build path above.
 High elo players might scream in agony but I have my reasons.
 The idea is to buy the most efficient items.
 Basically, the same reason why people used to build B. F. Sword and Zeal instead of finishing one core item after another.
 As I said before, Blade of the Ruined King isn't the most gold efficient item.
 Therefore, I like to get runaan's first because it's more efficient.
 Furthermore, the item’s passive can also crit when the main attack crits which makes wave clearing even easier.